Hrachya Ghaplanyan Drama Theatre: The Role of the Yerevan Dramatic Theatre in the Post-Ghaplanyan Era

-Dramatic theatre in the Late 20th and beginning of the 21th Century: A New Direction
+Dramatic theatre in the Late 20th and beginning of the 21st Century: A New Direction

 The 1980s–1990s brought both challenges and new opportunities for Armenian dramatic theatre.
 During the Soviet period, Armenian theatre had to follow state-approved themes, but after Armenia's independence, theatre became a space for free artistic expression.
 Emerging playwrights experimented with social realism, depicting real struggles of the Armenian people.This period saw the rise of young directors who brought fresh perspectives to classical Armenian dramas. [b].

 The Evolution of Dramatic Theatre in the 21st Century

-Because of the Soviet Union Dramatic theater was obligated to stage sovietized plays about revolution, war, liberty and etc..
-They were strictly controlled, however it was balanced by the inclusion of elective performances.
+Because of the Soviet Union Dramatic theatre was obligated to stage sovietized plays about revolution, war, liberty etc. They were strictly controlled, however it was balanced by the inclusion of elective performances.
 Some of the mandatory popular plays of that time were The Autumn Sun, Mornings Are Peaceful Here, and Old Gods.
 These plays reinforced Soviet ideology and influenced the audience through art.
 After the collapse of the Soviet Union this type of control was no longer relevant and the theater gained full freedom over its plays.
 This change brought a mix of traditional storytelling and contemporary.
 Experimental theatre became popular.
 Increased use of multimedia, digital effects, and immersive performances.
 Plays began addressing contemporary issues such as war, migration, and cultural identity.
 Armenian theatre took on a new responsibility to reflect the changing realities of the country and its people [b].
 Armenian theatre companies started collaborating with European and Russian directors, leading to a fusion of styles.
 Festivals and international tours helped Armenian theatre gain more global recognition.